verhas/javageci/README.md

 There are other modules, but you do not need to declare dependency on them as the engine module has transitive dependency and thus maven automatically will use them.
 Since Java::Geci works during test execution the dependencies have test scope.
 The exception is the annotation module.
-This module defines an annotation that is used to configure the code generation during test time.
+This module defines an annotation that can be used to configure the code generation during test time.
 Because of that the retention of this module is run-time.
-Although the annotation is not used in production but it remaines in the byte code and thus is has to be the default maven scope.
+Although the annotation is not used in production but it remains in the byte code and thus is has to be the default maven scope.

+If for any reason production dependency must not include Java::Geci you can configure some of the generators using comments or you can use your own annotation interfaces that you can define inside your project.
+Simply copy the `Geci.java` and `Gecis.java` to your project into any of your packages and Java::Geci will recognize that they are to configure a generator.

 If you look at the test code `TestAccessor.java` in the test module you can see that this is a proof of concept demonstration sample code: